VirtoCommerce/vc-docs/platform/developer-guide/docs/custom-apps-development/vc-shell/Essentials/dynamic-views/Extending-Views.md

 In this guide, we will explore the `Offers` module, and specifically, the `useOffersList` and `useOfferDetails` composables that we are extending.

-## Extend Views in Other Applications Using Dynamic Views
+## Extend views in other applications using dynamic views

 Expanding the views of external applications is accomplished through the creation of a new override schema.
 In this schema, you specify the unique `id` of the `blade` you intend to extend, the path to the element schema, the index, and the value you intend to add or replace.

-### Override Schema Structure
+### Override schema structure

 The override schema is an object that can contain two values: `upsert` and `remove`.
 Both of these values share a common characteristic, which is the requirement for you to specify the path to the schema `value` and the `id` of the blade you intend to modify.